ElianeBriand/SMolDock/README.md

 # Documentation

 Checkout the Docs dir.
-We have code documentation with Doxygen in Docs/html, and sphinx-based more general HOWTO in Docs/build/html.
+We have code documentation with Doxygen in Docs/html.

+Find the documentation online on GitHub Pages : https://elianebriand.github.io/SmolDock/

 # Dependencies